JacobBonner/JenkinsTutorial/README.md

         Connections                   ttl     opn     rt1     rt5     p50     p90
                                       1       0       0.00    0.00    5.85    5.85
         ```
-    - DO NOT press 'Ctrl + C', because we want to keep this fired up.
+    - DO NOT press 'Ctrl + C', because you want to keep this fired up.
     - Note that any time you run this command with the free plan, the forwarding URL will change.
 Hence, you will need to update your Webhooks whenever you do this.

 5. Copy the https 'Forwarding' URL, which in the example above is `https://82df-8-44-144-253.ngrok.io`